nice-game-hints/zniw-adventure/ScatteredWoods/navigation.md

 Oh, and don't forget to grab the object of Zniw's desire!

 # Object?
 What object?
 Where?
-The interesting rock that Zniw was chasing in the cutscene - it's on the ground, right side of the clearing you woke up in.
+The interesting rock that Zniw was chasing in the cutscene - it's on the right side of the clearing you woke up in, on the ground.

 Note that these pebbles are optional and only used to unlock bonus content in the Extras menu.
 See if you can find them all by yourself!